jezhumble/berkeley-hills-redlining.github.io/index.md

 based on the location of the home.
 These maps divided cities into grades from "A" (green, the best areas) through to "D" (red, hazardous areas).
-These maps were used to legally discriminate against ethnic and racial minorities: a practice known as "redlining", in which loans were denied to people in Black communities, whose neighborhoods were listed as grades C and D.
+These maps were used to legally discriminate against ethnic and racial minorities, a practice known as ["redlining"](https://www.npr.org/2017/05/03/526655831/a-forgotten-history-of-how-the-u-s-government-segregated-america).
+Loans were denied to people in non-white communities since their neighborhoods were listed as grades C and D, and thus such loans were classified as being at a high risk of default.
+The Federal Housing Administration (FHA) created an _Underwriting Manual_ which said that "incompatible racial groups should not be permitted to live in the same communities," since based on the logic of the HOLC's classification system, "infiltration" of non-white homeowners would result in down-grading of the area.
+This prevented loans to non-white people wanting to buy in A or B zones from being insured, effectively excluding them from these zones.

 The 1937 security map for Oakland and Berkeley is shown below. (source: [6], [full size](images/oakland-berkeley-redline.jpg))